-For those of us who have a uterus, cramps and PMS are probably the most annoying parts of periods (hello, mood swings and crippling pain).
+For those of us who have a uterus, menstrual cramping and PMS are probably the most annoying parts of periods (hello, mood swings and crippling pain).
 But there’s a lesser-known kind of menstrual-cycle misery that some of us have the “pleasure” of experiencing: pain during ovulation.

 Also known as mittelschmerz (German for “middle pain”), ovulation pain tends to happen about two weeks before your period starts.
 So, consider it an early period present—like, the kind of present that you didn’t want and really wish you could return.

-Backing up for a sec: Ovulation occurs when a mature egg is released by your ovaries into your fallopian tube, sending it down to the uterus where it will either get fertilized or get expelled during your period.
+Backing up for a sec: Ovulation occurs when a mature egg is released from the ovaries into the fallopian tube, sending it down to the uterus where it will either get fertilized or get expelled during your period.
 But the act of ovulation is pretty dramatic—an ovarian follicle or cyst holding an egg has to stretch and rupture in order to release it.
 And for some women, that can be painful AF.

 What exactly does pain during ovulation feel like?

-“The process of ovulation is indeed that [you’re] popping a little cyst,” says Mary Jane Minkin, M.D., a clinical professor of obstetrics and gynecology and reproductive sciences at Yale University.
-And some women can feel that “pop” as a distinct discomfort, says Leena Nathan, MD, an assistant clinical professor and OB/GYN at UCLA Health.
+“The process of ovulation is indeed that [you’re] popping a little cyst,” says Mary Jane Minkin, MD, a clinical professor of obstetrics and gynecology and reproductive sciences at Yale University.
+And some women can feel that “pop” as a distinct discomfort in the form of that “middle pain,” says Leena Nathan, MD, an assistant clinical professor and OB/GYN at UCLA Health.
 She adds that bleeding or fluid released from the popped follicle can also irritate the pelvis and potentially cause pain during ovulation.

 The good news: Pain during ovulation doesn’t last long—anywhere from a few hours to a few days is normal—and there are a few telltale clues that indicate this is what you’re feeling.